 Can I stain it black?

-Black garage doors are popular; black wood garage doors are a common request.
+Black garage doors are popular, and black wood garage doors are a common request.
 While we don’t offer a black stained garage door, there are semi-transparent and semi-solid latex finishes that will deliver a black wood garage door.
-Remember that black attracts heat and will dry out wood faster and cover the grain patterns.
+Remember that black attracts heat, drying out wood faster and covering the grain patterns.

 How long does it take to stain a wood garage door?

-It should take a minimum of four days to complete a garage door staining project.
-If it’s cleaned on day one, it’s ready to accept stains on day 4.
-It takes less than 30 minutes to prep and apply the oil-based stain to a two-car garage door.
+A garage door staining project should take a minimum of four days to complete.
+If it’s cleaned on day one, it’s ready to accept stains on day four.
+Preparing and applying the oil-based stain to a two-car garage door takes less than 30 minutes.

 How many coats of stain are needed for cedar garage doors?

 Just one.
-The 100% oil-based solution is applied through a sprayer at close range.
-Once applied, the stain soaks into the wood for a few hours, then dries to the touch.
+The 100% oil-based solution is applied at close range through a sprayer.
+Once applied, the stain soaks into the wood for a few hours and then dries to the touch.

 How much does it cost to stain a cedar garage door?

-If your stain professional follows the cleaning process, waiting a few days, and then prepping and staining, it can cost between $300 – $500.
+If your stain professional follows the cleaning process, waiting a few days, and then prepping and staining, it can cost between $1,000 and $2,000 +.
 The cost varies based on the garage door size (one vs. two cars), how many you have, and how much prep work is involved.
 The additional prep work may cost extra for a garage door with glass and grids between.

 For more info on garage doors, we’ve written a handful of helpful articles